mell62/Todo-List/README.md

 - Delete or rename projects at one go
 - Due dates prior to today cannot be selected
+- Works even when local storage is disabled within the browser

 ## :page_with_curl: Note